kitbagjs/router/docs/core-concepts/params.md

 })
 ```

 The param name and the search key do not have to be the same.
-In this example the url search string would like like `?highlight=hello` and the param would have the value `hello`.
-But the param's name is `term`.
+In this example the url search string might be `?highlight=hello`, which has a `term` param with the value `hello`.

 ```ts {2}
 const events = createRoute({